jeansantana/TSP-WITH-RIDESHARING-AND-QUOTA/README.md

 The genetic and memectic algorithms are in the folder metaheuristics.
 There we have a `main.cpp` file.
 To compile we have to go to the `build` folder and run `cmake ..` and then `make`.
 After tha we have an executable file called `METAHEURISTIC` and we can run it.
 This executable have some parameters:

 1. Entry file

-2. Params to run:
-3. Population Size
+2. Population Size

-4. Number of avaliations
+3. Number of avaliations

-5. Crossover rate
+4. Crossover rate

-6. Global mutation rate
+5. Global mutation rate

-7. Algorithm type:
+6. Algorithm type:

-	7.1 - 1 to use Genetic Algorithm
+         6.1 - 1 to use Genetic Algorithm;

-	7.2 - 2 to use Memetic Algorithm
+         6.2 - 2 to use Memetic Algorithm;

-8. Genetic operator for crossover/recombination:
+7. Genetic operator for crossover/recombination:

-	8.1 - 1 to use split and recombiantion operator
+         7.1 - 1 to use split and recombiantion operator

-	8.2 - 2 to use the SCX operator
+         7.2 - 2 to use the SCX operator

-	8.3 - 3 to user the SCX based operator
+         7.3 - 3 to user the SCX based operator

-Example: `./executable instances/big.in 100 200 0.5 0.6 20 1 1`
+Example: `./executable instances/big.in 100 200 0.5 0.6 1 1`